moraes/tipfy/docs/source/api/configuration.rst

 Each application entry point has a rule defined in the list returned by ``get_rules()``.
 Rules use a special syntax to define variables: integers, strings, paths and so on.
-When an URL matches one of these rules, these variables are passed to the ``RequestHandler`` defined in the rule.
+When a URL matches one of these rules, these variables are passed to the ``RequestHandler`` defined in the rule.

 For example, take this rule: